ig-or/QWTWPlot.jl/README.md

 # QWTWPlot
 This is another 2D plotting tool for Julia language.
 It is based on `qwtw` `C` library, which is based on `QWT` library which is based on `QT` library.
+Also, `MathGL` and `KDE Marble` libraries are used.

 quickly draw a lot of points:
  ![](docs/img/logo.png "big plot")